Hay Fever is back!

 Having an allergy to pollen causes your immune system to overreact and produce histamine, inducing the symptoms of hay fever.
 For those who suffer from asthma, the histamine release that they experience from hay fever makes asthma symptoms worse.
 As a symptom of hay fever is a blocked nose, leading to inhalation through the mouth, this can worsen respiratory symptoms of asthma.
 Those who have asthma who experience this can have symptoms including coughing, wheezing, shortness of breath and tightness in the chest.
 This is a result of the air you breathe through your mouth being colder than the air you breathe through your nose, which can irritate the airways of most asthmatics.

-For those who suffer from hay fever, here are some tips for surviving the high pollen count forecast for the next few days;
+For those who suffer from hay fever, here are some tips for surviving a high pollen count;

 - Ensure that you change your clothing after you have been outside and before you enter your bedroom.

-- Try to avoid grass areas such as parks or field, especially during the early evening as this is peak time for pollen to be at nose level.
+- Try to avoid grass areas such as parks or fields, especially during the early evening as this is peak time for pollen to be at nose level.

-- Wearing sunglass can protect your eyes from pollen and reduce irritated and itchy eyes.
+- Wearing sunglasses can protect your eyes from pollen and reduce irritated and itchy eyes.

 - Avoid keeping your windows and doors open as this only lets pollen into the building.